 Fit the restraint so your dog can sit and lie down but cannot move forward into the front seats.
 Avoid thin lead-style tethers that attach only to the collar — these can cause neck injuries.
 Keep a quick-release mechanism on harnesses for emergencies, and replace any frayed straps.

 If you plan to travel by ferry or plane, check each operator’s rules early.
 Different carriers set crate size, ventilation and paperwork standards.
-For more detailed legal and practical guidance on car travel and restraint options, see this guide on travelling by car with a dog (Is Your Pup Safe in the Car?)
+For more detailed legal and practical guidance on car travel and restraint options, see this guide on travelling by car with a dog.

 Preparing Your Dog for Car Travel